project-chip/connectedhomeip/docs/silabs/wifi/FAQ.md

 <br>

 ### 5 .
-Homepod associated failures
+Apple Homepod associated failures

 <br>

-`Error: if commissioning failure with error :3000001` (homepod is on the network)
+If there is an Apple Homepod on the network paired with a Thread device, and a commissioning failure is seen with error `3000001`:

-> Remove the homepod and retry to do the commissioning.
+> Either remove the Apple Homepod from the network, or unpair it from all Thread devices, before re-trying the commissioning.

 <br>